RM550/Learn-Python-with-Reyan/01_python_fundamental/08_literals/readme.md

 ## Conclusion 🏁🎉

-Python mein literals ka use bohot common hai, aur ye code ko simplify karte hain.
-Aap inko different data types ke liye use kar sakte hain.
-Har literal ka apna ek special role hota hai jo programming ko efficient banata hai! 🌟🚀
+Python literals are very common, and they simplify code.
+You can use them for different data types.
+Each literal has its own special role that makes programming more efficient! 🌟🚀

+---
+Happy coding 🌟🚀
+---